Betoken/betoken/README.md

 <b>Waiting</b> is the investment period, where the tokens are bought and held.

-<b>Ended</b> is when the tokens are sold.
+<b>Ended</b> is when the tokens are sold and everyone waits for the orders to go through.

-<b>Finalized</b> is when ControlTokens are resdistributed depending on whether or not the investment proved to be profitable.
+<b>Finalized</b> is when Kairos are resdistributed depending on whether or not the investment proved to be profitable.
 The group's pool is then updated.

 After each investment cycle, a new ChangeMaking period begins.

-Control Tokens can be traded at any time, and the commissions attached provide additional incentive for investors to make good trades.
+Kairos can be traded at any time, and the commissions attached provide additional incentive for investors to make good trades.